page-decoration REQUEST A REPRESENTATIVE

 ESS Select Secondary Endpoint | Change in score from baseline

-CGI-I, Clinical Global Impression-Improvement; ESS, Epworth Sleepiness Scale; LSM, least mean squares; MWT, Maintenance of Wakefulness Test; NT1, narcolepsy type 1; NT2, narcolepsy type 2; SE, standard error.
+BMI, body mass index; CGI-I, Clinical Global Impression-Improvement; CGI-S, Clinical Global Impression-Severity; EDS, excessive daytime sleepiness; ESS, Epworth Sleepiness Scale; LSM, least squares mean; MWT, Maintenance of Wakefulness Test; NT1, narcolepsy type 1; NT2, narcolepsy type 2; SD, standard deviation; SE, standard error.

 References:

 1. References: 1.
-LUMRYZ.
-Package insert.
-Chesterfield, MO: Avadel Pharmaceuticals; 2023.
+LUMRYZ (sodium oxybate for extended-release oral suspension).
+Prescribing Information.
+Chesterfield, MO: Avadel Pharmaceuticals.
 2. Kushida CA, Shapiro CM, Roth T, et al. Once-nightly sodium oxybate (FT218) demonstrated improvement of symptoms in a phase 3 randomized clinical trial in patients with narcolepsy.
 Sleep.
 2022;45(6):1-11.
-3. Dubow J, Avidan AY, Corser B, et al. Preferences for attributes of sodium oxybate treatment: a discrete choice experiment in patients with narcolepsy.
-Patient Prefer Adherence.
-2022;16:937-947.
+3. Avadel, Data on file.
 4. Rosenberg R, Babson K, Menno D, et al. Test–retest reliability of the Epworth Sleepiness Scale in clinical trial settings.
 J Sleep Res.
 2022;31(2):e13476.